 EPC supports Power Saving Mode (PSM) and Extended Idle Mode DRX (eDRX).
 This key issue addresses how equivalent EPS power saving functions and 5G enhancements will be supported in the 5G system allowing connectivity between 5GC and WB-EUTRA (eMTC) and/or NB-IoT devices.

-E-UTRAN (both WB-E-UTRAN and NB-IoT) already supports extended idle mode DRX functionality and the same will continue to be available when E-UTRAN is connected to 5GC.
-Given this and given that operators have begun deploying eDRX support for NB-IoT/eMTC and are expecting continued support of eDRX regardless of whether E-UTRAN is connected to EPC or 5GC, this key issue aims at supporting eDRX in 5GC.
+E-UTRAN (both WB-E-UTRAN and NB-IoT) already supports extended idle mode DRX functionality and the same is assumed to be available when E-UTRAN is connected to 5GC: operators have begun deploying eDRX support for NB-IoT/eMTC and are expecting continued support of eDRX regardless of whether E-UTRAN is connected to EPC or 5GC.
+Therefore, this key issue aims at supporting eDRX in 5GC.

 Furthermore, as already studied for EPC, extended idle mode DRX has a limitation in the amount of time the UE can be in deep sleep (~45 minutes for WB-E-UTRAN and ~3hs for NB-IoT).
 Therefore, a NAS based approach should be adopted as well to support sleep cycles similar to the ones supported by PSM in EPC.